 You will be required to sign an indemnity form before collecting your race pack.

 Be respectful of other riders on the course.
 If they want to pass you, give them space.
 If you want to pass them, say “on your left” or “track,” and wait for them to let you pass.

 Shortcutting the course will disqualify you from receiving prizes.

 Be aware of your surroundings— there are elephants and other wildlife in the area.
 If you encounter dangerous wildlife, get to a safe place and wait for the sweep vehicle.

-There will be water points every 10km, make sure you bring enough water and food to get to each one.
+There will be water points along the route, make sure you bring enough water and food to get to each one.
 We recommend drinking 1 litre of water every hour, and eating a bite of food every 40 mins.

-There will be sweep vehicles behind the last riders of the 40- and 20 km races, in case you need to get help or drop out.
+There will be sweep vehicles, in case you need to get help or drop out.

 The course & schedule is subject to change up to the day before the race, but we will keep riders updated on our Facebook page.